Sheila Kavanagh - Counselling Psychologist

 My role is to help you through either process without judgement or telling you what to do.
 I may on occasions give information or offer suggestions.
 I am well aware that often the nature of the issues discussed are very sensitive so we will endeavour to create an environment in which any issue can be explored.

-I am a Chartered Psychologist and embrace the British Psychological Society's code of ethics and conduct which is available from the website: www.bps.org.uk.
-I am also a registered Counselling Psychologist with the HCPC (The Health and Care Professions Council).
+I am a registered Counselling Psychologist with the HCPC (The Health and Care Professions Council).
+I am also a Chartered Psychologist and embrace the British Psychological Society's code of ethics and conduct which is available from the website: www.bps.org.uk.

 Appointments are available at The Belmore Centre or The Meeting House, Rickford's Hill, Aylesbury on Mondays, Wednesdays and Thursdays during the day or evenings subject to availability of a room.
 Please contact me by email or on 07906 620605 to discuss a day and time that best suits you.